Azure/BlobNFS-wsl2/README.md

 1. WSL2 is available only on 64 bit machines.
 Further, only use 64 bit version of the Powershell to use the module.

 1. WSL2 features needed by this module are available only on Windows 10, version 2004 or higher, and Windows Server 2022, version 2009 or higher.
-Check [here](https://learn.microsoft.com/en-us/windows/wsl/install#prerequisites) for more details.
+Check [here](https://learn.microsoft.com/en-us/windows/wsl/install#prerequisites) on how to install WSL2 manually on older versions of Windows.

 1. WSL2 requires virtualization.
 Please select a machine that supports virtualization.